christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 After outbreak of war, the NSPR managed to control Narva and Sillimäe without much resistance, since their populations were largely supportive or even part of the political or military organisations of the NSPR.
 Without much delay, NSPR engineers began hardening positions around the city, preparing them as strongholds against the looming NATO forces.

-While the two largest settlements are under control, central POI for the economical effort and logistical centres were taken swiftly to create a decentralized net of holdouts for assymetrical defense.
+Whith the two largest settlements under control, central POI for the economical effort and logistical centres were taken swiftly to create a decentralized net of holdouts for assymetrical defense.
 Power stations, important crossroads, the north-south connection to Tudulinna were a high priority.
 Former quarries and parts of the national forests are used to hide equipment and house medical facilities for casualties.

 Populist rethoric and disinformation campaigns lead to a polarized society in the years prior, and many unsupportive of the revolution were driven to move west, but not many people had the monetary supportnecessary for this.
 There still are parts of the population which did not approve of the coup, and some even took to arms, forming small counter-revolutionary cells.
 They are especially prevalent in Kothla-Järve, which NSPR never managed to fully get under their control.